Jason Kingdon

 Jason Kingdon is a computer scientist and entrepreneur.
 He was previously CEO of Blue Prism and co-founder of several AI companies.
 He was co-founder of UCL's Intelligent Systems Lab where he introduced the use of a neural network in live financial forecasting, and co-founder and CEO of Searchspace, a company that applied AI to detect money laundering and detect insider dealing at banks and stock exchanges.
-In 2008, he joined Blue Prism as Executive Chairman.
+In 2008, he joined Blue Prism as executive chairman.
 The company has been credited with creating the Robotic Process Automation market.

 Education

 Kingdon completed his undergraduate degree in pure mathematics at Queen Mary University of London, masters in Mathematical Logic and Theory Computation at the University of Bristol and his PhD in Computer Science at University College London.
 His PhD thesis was on feed-forward Neural Networks (NN) and genetic algorithms for automated financial time series modelling.

 Career

-Kingdon was one of the earliest pioneers in applying AI for enterprise-scale problems starting in the mid-nineties.
+Since the mid-1990s, Kingdon has worked on applying AI to enterprise-scale problems.

 While a PhD student at UCL, he co-founded Searchspace and also co-founded the Intelligent Systems Lab.
 Searchspace applied AI to detect money laundering, detect insider dealing detection at banks and stock exchanges.
 In 2005, he sold Searchspace to Warburg Pincus for $140 million.